dds-bridge/dds/doc/dll-description.md

 If the chunk size is 1, then each of the threads starts out with a single board.
 If there are four threads, then boards 0, 1, 2 and 3 are initially solved.
 If thread 2 is finished first, it gets the next available board, in this case board 4.
 Perhaps this is a particularly easy board, so thread 2 also finishes this board before any other thread completes.
 Thread 2 then also gets board 5, and so on.
 This continues until all boards have been solved.
 In the end, three of the threads will be waiting for the last thread to finish, which causes a bit of inefficiency.

-The transposition table in a given thread (see SolveBoard) is generally not reused between board 2, 4 and 5 in thread 2.
+The transposition table in a given thread (see <a href="#SolveBoard">SolveBoard</a>) is generally not reused between board 2, 4 and 5 in thread 2.
 This only happens if SolveBoard itself determines that the boards are suspiciously similar.
 If the chunk size is 2, then initially thread 0 gets boards 0 and 1, thread 1 gets boards 2 and 3, thread 2 gets boards 4 and 5, and thread 3 gets boards 6 and 7.
 When a thread is finished, it gets two new boards in one go, for instance boards 8 and 9.
 The transposition table in a given thread is reused within a chunk.

 No matter what the chunk size is, the boards are solved in parallel.
 If the user knows that boards are grouped in chunks of 2 or 10, it is possible to force the DD solver to use this knowledge.
 However, this is rather limiting on the user, as the alignment must remain perfect throughout the batch.